 This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

-Smartphones and wearables are widely used for telehealth, and even hospitals and insurance companies’ adoption of mobile devices is growing.
 Simultaneously, as data breaches become more problematic, the developers of healthcare apps for mobile and wearable devices (mHealth) should increasingly focus on patients’ data security and privacy.

 In the U.S., they are regulated by HIPAA (meaning Health Insurance Portability and Accountability Act of 1996).
 It governs the management, storage, and transmission of protected health information (PHI).
-Since September 2013, all doctors, hospitals, insurers, and other entities that deal with PHI have been obliged to follow HIPAA guidelines to ensure compliance.

-Healthcare app developers are primarily preoccupied with the HIPAA Privacy and Security Rules published by the Department of Health and Human Services (HHS).
 The first requires protection for certain electronically stored or transferred health-related information.
 The second outlines the safeguards whose implementation is necessary for HIPAA compliance.

-The efforts of software developers and others to meet the national standards set in the Rules are overseen by the HHS Office for Civil Rights (OCR).
 There is no governmental structure responsible for formal HIPAA certification of organizations and products, but it spawned a whole industry encompassing HIPAA training, audits, consulting, legal assistance, and more.

 This article offers advice on how a healthcare or health insurance app can meet HIPAA requirements so that it becomes popular and profitable and doesn’t subject you to the OCR sanctions.
 Many of the tips will be relevant for apps targeting other countries as well.